macvincent/City-Planner/README.md

 # City Planner

-City Planner is a C++ application that simulates the movements of vehicles in a through real cities.
+City Planner is a C++ application that multi-threaded traffic simulation showing vehicular movement in a real-world city.
 ## Installation
 The project requires
 - GCC 4.4.x or later